sheesh19/sheesh19/README.md

 <h1 class="text-center"> Heya, I'm Sheila! </h1>

-I'm currently working as a freelance developer and coding teacher at Le Wagon.
-Recently lived and worked in Melbourne, Australia, as a dev.
+<p>I'm currently working as a freelance developer and coding teacher at Le Wagon.</p>

+<p>Most recently, I lived and worked in Melbourne, Australia- below I'll talk about some of my koalities.</p>

 <img src="images/melbourne.jpg">

+<h5>Some of the technologies that I look to use are: </h5>

 <!--